 - Cyber-enabled crime – using computers and other devices to commit crimes that haven’t traditionally depended on this technology such as fraud and intellectual property crime.

-If you have been accused of a cyber crime at work, whether it’s altering records in order to gain more holiday time, fraudulent payments to yourself or another individual or a role in a larger cyber scam it’s crucial to get expert legal advice as soon as you possibly can, as penalties for cyber crimes can vary between two and ten years’ imprisonment for the most serious offences.
+If you have been accused of a cyber crime at work, whether it’s altering records in order to gain more holiday time, fraudulent payments to yourself or another individual, or a role in a larger cyber scam it’s crucial to get expert legal advice as soon as you possibly can.
+This is because penalties for cyber crimes can vary between two and ten years’ imprisonment for the most serious offences.